doylep/sail/README.md

 *Initialization*
 At startup, the program attempts to open default.config.
 If it is unable, it prompts you to input the parameters to the program.
 You can bypass default.config by specifying '-s' in the terminal with or without a corresponding file to open instead.
 If you specify a different configuration file (or use a default one), the file must contain the parameters separated by line in the following order and without any spaces:
 [ Datafile | Commandfile | Program Delay | HTML Delay | Port Number | Baud Rate | Default Command ]

+As of Version 0.4.4, if you give it port -1, the program will cycle though all the available ports and try to find one with the given baudrate.
+Sorry for all the error messages.

 ------------